Disability Insurance

 Short-term disability insurance helps protect your income when you're unable to work due to a qualifying medical condition, such as an illness, injury, or pregnancy.
 If you're deemed totally disabled, this coverage provides a portion of your regular earnings for up to 26 weeks.

-This benefit is designed to support you during recovery, so you can focus on your health without the added stress of lost income.
+Benefit payments are made directly to you and are designed to support you during recovery, so you can focus on your health without the added stress of lost income.

 Long Term Disability (LTD)

 Long-term disability insurance provides income protection if you're unable to work due to a serious illness or injury.
-If you're considered totally disabled, LTD benefits begin after a waiting period—known as the elimination period—which is the longer of:
+If you're considered totally disabled, LTD benefits begin after a waiting period—known as the elimination period—which is the longer of six consecutive months or the end of any employer-sponsored short-term disability benefits.

 This coverage helps ensure financial stability during extended periods away from work.